bperez40/Automatic-Power-Box-Tester/README.md

 Use the IntelliSense configuration outlined here (put this in .vscode/c_cpp_properties.json): https://learn.sparkfun.com/tutorials/efficient-arduino-programming-with-arduino-cli-and-visual-studio-code/all

-Before compiling for the first time, edit the setup.bat script in Util.
-On lines 5 and 6, change the copy commands to reflect the path to your Arduino sketchbook's libraries folder.
-Run this script anytime you change one of the libraries.
+Before compiling for the first time, run the setup.bat script in the util folder.
-The format of lines 5 and 6 should be as follows:

-copy "{path-to-include}" "{path-to-libraries}"
-copy "{path-to-src}" "{path-to-libraries}"

-To run the script, either double click on setup.bat, or in the terminal, move to the directory where setup.bat is located and enter ".\setup.bat"
+To run the script, either double click on setup.bat, or in a terminal move to the directory where setup.bat is located and enter ".\setup.bat"

 To compile and upload, select your target board type, the programmer and the communication port.
 In the command palette, type "Arduino: Upload" and press enter.